ClusterLabs/ha_cluster_exporter/doc/design.md

 Within this we set the various metrics (gauge, gaugeVec).

 THe loops sleep a X timeout .
-And go to being
+Finally the loop start to the begin again.

-The metric are served via http
+The metric are served via http.

+THe data/metrics retrivial is done in a gorutine async from the serving of metrics.